AaTekle/Body-Language-Decoder/README.md

 ## Creating the Dataset

 To train our emotion detection model, we first need a dataset.
-We utilize the `csv` module to collect and organize the coordinates of facial landmarks provided by Mediapipe.
+I utilized the `csv` module to collect and organize the coordinates of facial landmarks provided by Mediapipe.
 I captured and labeled facial landmarks of my own various emotional states, creating a comprehensive dataset that serves as the foundation for our machine learning endeavors.
 The coordinates being created while I displayed these emotions states, it was cool that I got to create the dataset in such an interactive way in real time, seeing my facial expressions being translated into thounsands of numerical values (coordinates).

 ## Real-Time Facial Expression Analysis